rachelmrgls/fractalizer/README.md

 Bugs
 Controls
-	-make the distance estimation only look at part of the thing/make recursion level depend on the amount you're zoomed in (???da fuck!?)
-	-make arrows translate in x and y directions, make mouse zoom -fix controls/add dropdown thingy (thomas)
+	-make the distance estimation only look at part of the thing/make recursion level depend on the amount you're zoomed in -make arrows translate in x and y directions, make mouse zoom -fix controls/add dropdown thingy (thomas)
 -inf spheres : why are they breaking :(

--apollonian gasket, with translucency (bubbles + random bubbly colors); look at assignment 3 refraction stuff; colored based on bubble size, smaller bubbles more translucent
 -how to render stuff overnight/make a video of higher quality?

--julia: bounding volume/possibly revisit 3d version
-bounding thing: do in main before you shoot ray, intersect it with the bounding volume, if it hits then shoot ray, if doesn't hit just black --> try for julia set in 3d (not 2d) to contain it
+-julia: make less tempermental
 -put julia/mandelbrot into actual 2d

+-apollonian gasket, with translucency (bubbles + random bubbly colors); look at assignment 3 refraction stuff; colored based on bubble size, smaller bubbles more translucent